Henge of Keltria: History

 The Henge of Keltria began organizing in 1988 as a "breakaway" organization from Ár nDraíocht Féin (ADF) with initial groves in Minnesota, Massachusetts, and Texas.

-The bylaws of the organization divide the Order into two major divisions.
-First is a secular organization consisting of a president, vice-president, secretary, treasurer, and three ad hoc trustees.
-This Board of Trustees is responsible for all operational activities of the organization.
-The second division is a religious order consisting of an Elected Archdruid and elected Elders who comprise the Council of Elders which provides the theological direction for the church and maintains religious standards throughout the Order.
+The bylaws of the organization divided the Order into two major divisions.
+First was a secular organization consisting of a president, vice-president, secretary, treasurer, and three ad hoc trustees.
+This Board of Trustees was responsible for all operational activities of the organization.
+The second division was a religious order consisting of an Elected Archdruid and elected Elders who comprised the Council of Elders which provided the theological direction for the church and maintained religious standards throughout the Order.

 The Henge registered with the state of Minnesota as a non-profit corporation in 1995 and received its 501(c)(3) determination letter from the IRS in 2005.

 By 1989, it began publication of a quarterly newsletter, "Henge Happenings," for its membership.
 Also in 1989, the HoK began publishing Keltria: Journal of Druidism and Celtic Magick as a publicly available journal.
-Keltria Journal is more article driven and less newsy than the newsletter.
-Keltria Journal ceased publication in 1998 after 39 issues and took a 13 year hiatus.
+Keltria Journal is more article-driven and less newsy than the newsletter.
+Keltria Journal ceased publication in 1998 after 39 issues and took a 13-year hiatus.
 Publication of the Keltria Journal began again in 2012.
-As of 31 Oct 2017 The Henge corporation was officially dissolved and new membership is no longer being accepted.
+As of 31 Oct 2017, The Henge corporation was officially dissolved and new membership is no longer being accepted.

 Principal Beliefs

-The Keltrian Druid practice recognizes three levels of experience: Ring of the Birch, Ring of the Yew, and Ring of the Oak.
-It also promotes three areas of service: Bardic service, Seer's service, and the Druid's service.
+The Keltrian Druid practice recognized three levels of experience: Ring of the Birch, Ring of the Yew, and Ring of the Oak.
+It also promoted three areas of service: Bardic service, Seer's service, and the Druid's service.

 The three foundations of Keltrian Druidism:

-Belief is secondary in Keltrian Druidism.
-Actions and practice determine the path that an individual is on.
-The goal of Keltrian Druidism is to develop a spiritual relationship with the Ancestors, Nature Spirits, and Gods and Goddesses in a Celtic context.
+Belief was secondary in Keltrian Druidism.
+Actions and practice determined the path that an individual was on.
+The goal of Keltrian Druidism was to develop a spiritual relationship with the ancestors, nature spirits, and gods and goddesses in a Celtic context.